The Best Food Shows to Binge Watch

 The title of this food show is the perfect synopsis.
 High on the Hog takes an in-depth look at the backbone of American food culture – African American cuisine.
 Food writer, Stephen Satterfield, traces the roots of some of the most popularised American dishes to African countries.
 He unearths the origins of fresh produce like yams, rice and okra brought from Benin to North America during the transatlantic slave trade.

-Based on the award-winning book, High on the Hog by Dr Jessica B. Harris, this show is a Netflix must-watch!
+Based on the award-winning book, High on the Hog by Dr Jessica B. Harris, this Netflix show is a must-watch!

 Apart from the educational aspect, it’s more than just a food show.
-High on the hog examines the relationship between food and people in the African diaspora.
+High on the Hog examines the relationship between food and people in the African diaspora.

 Takeaway: makes you think about the gentrification of food, the cultural impacts and the ingenuity of African people.